hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 inverse trig derivatives.
 This requires a little more symbolic facility from students, but the payoff is a gorgeous (and useful) infinite series identity.
-Infinite series are one of the great propaganda tools for calculus, and deserve a greater place in the high school syllabus.
+On that note, I want to make the bold and unconventional claim that infinite series are a powerful propaganda tool for calculus, and deserve a greater place in the high school syllabus.
 When I first encountered them, I was astounded: they were beautiful but otherworldly, like a glittering chunk of meteorite found in the middle